treeman/money/README.md

 1. Maybe should be able to specify datetime...?
 1. mix test for some reason isn't running import tests?!

+## Categories
+1. Need to be able to create a category and groups
+1. Need to be able to delete/rename a category and groups

 ## Import text
 * In the future import using the api of banks, now just make a simple parser...

-## Categories
-1. Need to be able to create a category
-1. Need to be able to delete/rename a category

 ## User
 1. When new user is created need to seed categories
 1. Need to associate categories/budgets with a single user

 ## Transactions
-1. JS enabled transaction view
-    1. Edit transactions needs to rebuild with forms and then conform with server
-    1. Delete transaction directly from account view
-1. Add/edit/new transaction support for the all account view
+1. new transaction support for the all account view

 1. No good error message if category isn't select (also it should be possible to create)
 1. Importer/Generator
 1. Store payees and info about them.
 Last Category and amount and others?
 1. Recurring transactions
 1. Transactions between accounts (with transaction fee support)
+1. Editing a transaction shouldn't change the width of the table columns.
+Annoying.

 ## Accounts
 1. Split amount -> inflow/outflow